-The word on the streets is that the most abused drugs these days are found not being creatively cooked or grown, but bought over the counter at pharmacies near you.
-The medications that are most often misused are not for recreational use but the reduction of back pain, neck pain and headaches.
+The word on the streets is that the most abused drugs these days are found not being creatively cooked or grown but bought over the counter at pharmacies near you.
+The most often misused medications are not for recreational use but the reduction of back pain, neck pain, and headaches.

 That same pain is the body’s designed warning system.
-The warning system acts as an alarm to alert you when a limit of dysfunction has been reached by your body, and your body is no longer equipped to handle the activity and adapt further.
-Unfortunately far too many of us rely on these drugs to ignore or mask the pain which temporarily turns off the warning system.
+The warning system acts as an alarm to alert you when your body has reached a limit of dysfunction and your body is no longer equipped to handle the activity and adapt further.
+But, unfortunately, far too many of us rely on these drugs to ignore or mask the pain, which temporarily turns off the warning system.

 The Snooze Alarm For Pain

 Acetaminophen, sold under the brand name Tylenol, among others, maybe one of the most dangerous medicines on the market.
 That’s alarming as almost every household has a bottle of this and does not think twice about using it.

 An overdose of Acetaminophen is the leading cause for calls to Poison Control Centers across the U.S., with upwards of 100,000 cases per year.
 This statistic includes the 56,000 emergency room visits, 2,600 hospitalizations, and an estimated 458 deaths due to acute liver failure.

 That’s right – liver failure.
 Acetaminophen is more dangerous than you previously suspected because it can be toxic to your liver even at the recommended doses when taken daily for just a couple of weeks.